IvanRdz19/IvanRdz19/README.md

 ### Hi there 👋

 # 💫 About Me:
-🏫 I'm currently studying a Computer Science and Technology at Tecnologico De Monterrey<br>🌮 I'm from Mexico<br>🌱 I'm currently learning Front End Development and working on my portfolio<br>📫 How to reach me: ivan.rodriguez.cuevas.19@gmail.com
+🏫 I'm currently studying a Computer Science and Technology at Tecnologico De Monterrey<br>🌮 I'm from Mexico and currently living in Queretaro<br>🌱 I'm currently learning Front End Development and working on my portfolio<br>📫 How to reach me: ivan.rodriguez.cuevas.19@gmail.com

 ## 🌐 Socials: